-Participants will be housed in the Hotel Pan Americano, right next to the Higienópolis - Mackenzie Subway Station, close to both downtown São Paulo and the Paulista Avenue.
+Participants will be housed in a hotel in a central area of the city, next to the Higienópolis - Mackenzie Subway Station, close to both downtown São Paulo and the Paulista Avenue.
 The area you will be staying is very accessible to the local transportation network.

 São Paulo has a very efficient transportation system that is easy to navigate.
 Upon your arrival to São Paulo, you will be greeted by festival administrators who will escort you to the hotel.

 More information can be found on your own country's Brazilian Consulate website.
 If you have any questions please contact us at firstname.lastname@example.org.